 We work closely with children and young people with SEND and their parents to agree outcomes and how we will all work towards these, and then to review progress.
-We do this by regular meetings.
+We do this by termly meetings on top of the usual parents' evenings.
 Staff are also available mainly at the end of the day for parents to ask questions, and appointments may be made for longer discussions.
 The SENCo can be contacted via the school office.